Nitaicandra/4DVisualizationTest/README.md

-This is a standard cube, Notice how the back most face is farther to the right than the front most face when the cube moves left due to the perspective projection
+This is a standard cube, notice how the back most face is farther to the right than the front most face when the cube moves left due to the perspective projection

 ![ezgif com-gif-maker-1](https://user-images.githubusercontent.com/89361982/139005143-31a2f04d-13e6-4420-839f-df152ec4d74f.gif)